scaleflex/js-cloudimage-responsive/README.md

 }
 ```

-Breakpoints shortcuts to use in image size property.
+Breakpoints shortcuts to use in image size property, can be overwridden.

 ## <a name="image_properties"></a> Image properties